-- When a directly connected thing disconnects because it is powered off, no packets are sent, and the connection loss will be determined based on the Time To Live (TTL) of the underlying communication session.
-For MQTT connections, this is twice the heartbeat interval, thus a 60 second heartbeat interval would show disconnected after 120 seconds.
-For HTTP sessions, the expiration can vary from several hours up to one day.
+- When a connected thing disconnects because it is powered off, no packets are sent, and the connection loss will be determined based on the Time To Live (TTL) of the underlying communication session.
+For MQTT connections, this is twice the heartbeat interval, thus a 60-second heartbeat interval would show disconnected after 120 seconds.
+For HTTP sessions, the expiration varies from several hours up to a day.

 - For bound things, the state is updated based on the directly connected thing it is bound to, thus when the directly connected parent thing disconnects, the bound thing will immediately reflect the changes.

 I see the message "appId mis-match, possible device hi-jacking." what does it mean?

 - When a device authenticates with an application token, an appId is specified during authentication.
 This value is stored along with the thing, and subsequent connections must re-use this appId.